 For example, they may know that they want to get more visits to their website, but can they say how many?
 They may want to gain more customers, but can they pinpoint by what percentage, or through which channels?

-Without specific goals, it’s harder to know exactly what you need to do online, and later to measure how successful you are.
+Without specific targets based on creating conversion funnel-based forecasts, it’s harder to know exactly what you need to do online, and later to measure how successful you are.